![]() |

 50% of royalties from the sales of this book is paid directly to the Florida Chapter of The Nature Conservancy.

 I've now also written a book on growing vegetables organically in Florida for University Press of Florida.
 I have a co-writer, Melissa Contreras, in Miami, because it's really different down there.
-It will be published in Feb.
+It has sold very well and has been #1 on Amazon for southern garden books several times since its release in Feb.
 2013.
-Ironically, this is the book that John wanted me to write back in 2006, but it's much better to have written it at this stage, because of all the experience I've collected in gardening and writing.
+Ironically, this is the book that John wanted me to write back in 2006, but it's much better to have written it at this stage, because of all the experience I've collected in both gardening and writing.
+Plus, more people are ready to grow more of their own vegetables to control their food from seed to table.

 Ginny Stibolt